northwestern-engineering/main-mccormick-site/module_3_images,_documents_&_videos/imagevideo_size_cheat_sheet.md

 Images must be cropped to the desired size before uploading to Cascade, using Photoshop or other programs.

-Always select “Save for Web &amp; Devices…” in Photoshop.
+Always select “Save for Web & Devices…” in Photoshop.
 Adjust quality of image to balance image quality vs. file size.
 File size of images affects page load time and data usage on mobile.
-Note suggested file sizes below (e.g., 10k, 40k, etc.).
+Note suggested file sizes below \(e.g., 10k, 40k, etc.\).

 All image resolutions should be 72 pixels per inch.